 While every compost system can handle garden waste and veg. peelings, many are not designed for cooked waste.
 Even with a hot compost pile, it’s best to dig it into the compost in order to avoid attracting vermin – and even then, you can’t eliminate the risk of rats or mice.

-The term digesters are used to describe a range of types of bins and systems.
+The term ‘digesters’ refers to a variety of bins and systems.
 For this article, we’re using the term to refer to bins which include a section underneath the ground.

 - Can take all kinds of food waste including cooked food